 Do not expect to attach any lens in the world and expect it to work because it will not.
 But, the versatility these types of cameras provide for you is amazing and remember, the lens is arguably the most critical component of the entire equation.

-While some people know Sony for their amazing video games, others know them for their consistency in the digital camera field.
+While some people know Sony for their amazing video games and consoles, others know them for their consistency in the digital camera field.
 As you have seen, they have produced a plethora of amazing models that could easily improve your photography business or casual filming.
 So hopefully you now know which Sony camera would be best suited for you and your photography style.